llm-tools/embedJs/README.md

 The library supports the following conversation history types out of the box -

-## InMemory (default)
+## InMemory (conversation)

 You can use a simple in-memory object to store conversation history during testing.
 This is the default activated conversation history manager if you don't specify anything else.
+This cache is used by **default** if no other cache is specified.

 -   Set `InMemoryConversation` as your cache provider on `RAGApplicationBuilder`